Mormon Funeral Funeral Service Rituals

 It is appropriate to visit or contact the family to offer condolences before and after the funeral.
 Guests that are not Mormons can fully participate in a Mormon funeral service.
-Modest attire (suit and tie for men; dress or suit for women) are appropriate.
+Modest conservative attire (jacket and tie for men; dress or suit for women) is appropriate.
 No head covering is required.
 Guests typically attend the burial following the funeral service.

 |Mormon Funeral Quick Reference Guide|

 |Length of Service||60 – 90 minutes|

 |Dress Code?
 (Men/Women)||Conservative / Similar to that seen at traditional religious services.|